- White-berry mistletoe

 - To lower high blood pressure

-Laboratory data show that mistletoe may lower blood pressure, but no studies have been done to see whether this could translate into a treatment for high blood pressure.
+Laboratory data show that mistletoe may lower blood pressure, but no studies have been done to see if it is an effective treatment for high blood pressure.

 - As an immune stimulant